shnatko/led_matrix_share/README.md

 The sense_mux files are for a second PCB used to multiplex 64 analog input signals down to 4 outputs pins for input into the microcontroller.
 Again, additional details on how it is used at http://shnatko.tumblr.com

+Also included in this package is the MBI.lbr Eagle library in which I created a few components which I needed for the board layout.